flash-oss/medici/README.md

   - Added `setJournalSchema` and `setTransactionSchema` to use custom Schemas.
 It will ensure, that all relevant middlewares and methods are also added when using custom Schemas.
 Use `syncIndexes`-method from medici after setTransactionSchema to enforce the defined indexes on the models.
   -  **BREAKING**: Added prototype-pollution protection when creating entries.
 Reserved words like `__proto__` can not be used as properties of a Transaction or a Journal or their meta-Field and they will get silently filtered.
   - **BREAKING**: When calling `book.void()` the provided `journal_id` has to belong to the `book`.
 If the journal does not exist within the book, medici will throw a `JournalNotFoundError`.
 In medici < 5 you could theoretically void a `journal` of another `book`.
   - Added a `lockModel` to make it possible to call `.balance()` and get a reliable result while using a mongo-session.
-Call `.lockAccounts()` with first parameter being an Array of Accounts, which you want to lock.
-E.g. `book.lockAccounts(["Assets:User:User1"], { session })`.
-For best performance call lockAccounts as the last operation in the transaction.
+Call `.writelockAccounts()` with first parameter being an Array of Accounts, which you want to lock.
+E.g. `book.writelockAccounts(["Assets:User:User1"], { session })`.
+For best performance call writelockAccounts as the last operation in the transaction.
+Also `.commit()` accepts the option `writelockAccounts`, where you can provide an array of accounts or a RegExp.
+It is recommended to use the `book.writelockAccounts()` as last operation.

 - **v4.0.0**